 Fermented rhubarb pickles are ready in 5 to 7 days.
 Leave them for a month and the flavors will merge into a tart-sweet delight.
 They’ll keep in the fridge for a year, so go ahead and make a few jars while the rhubarb is at its peak of ripeness.

 A condiment that is easy to grow.
 A little goes a long way.
 Add lacto-fermentation to the recipe and it improves the flavor of strongly flavored meat and make it easier for you to digest them.
+Remember that natural ferments shelf life is up to a year, refrigerated.
+You can can the ferments, but canning will remove the live microorganisms so refrigeration is the best bet.

 Making dijon-type mustard at home is really easy.
 When you add fermentation you get a healthy condiment that improves the flavor and digestibility of meat and beans.
+It goes great with cheeses and other dishes.

 Learning how to make kombucha at home can save you money and increase your family’s health.
 These easy step by step instructions for how to make Kombucha from a starter culture will help you have a successful batch.
+This is a great fermented beverage for daily consumption.
+Kefir grains can also be used to make water kefir, another fun fermented beverage.

 The Best Fruits to Ferment – Probiotic Fruits